Need a Small Loan in Hawaii? Legal Payday Alternatives & Installment Options

 - Use NMLS Consumer Access to verify lender identity and licensing status.

-Official resources
+Official resources and helper documents

 - State regulator: Hawaii Division of Financial Institutions